AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 Solution: Admin Console
 Feature: Admin Console
 ---
+# Adopt global administration
+Applies to enterprise.

+Learn about the benefits of using the Global Admin Console and find out how to get access.

+Create a support case in the Adobe Admin Console to request access to a Global Admin Console.
+Sign in to the [[!DNL Global Admin Console]](https://adminconsole.adobe.com/support)

-# Introduction
+## Introduction

-The [!DNL Global Admin Console] supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
+The [[!DNL Global Admin Console]](https://adminconsole.adobe.com/support) supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
 It is intended for organizations with complex structures.

 It organizes existing Admin Consoles into a hierarchical structure with a single root organization and one or more child organizations.
 It does not replace or change the functionality of existing Admin Consoles; each console continues to operate independently.
 Adobe applies specific eligibility criteria when determining which Admin Console can serve as the root organization.

-For more information about supported functionality, see the [!DNL Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html) white paper.
+For more information about supported functionality, see the [[!DNL Global Admin Console] white paper](https://community.adobe.com/questions-624/new-white-paper-for-the-adobe-global-admin-console-678929#M35625).

 [!VIDEO](https://youtu.be/FLBWR78wpok)

+>[!NOTE]
+>
-> **Note:** The content and voice-over for this video is currently available in English only.
+>The content and voice-over for this video is currently available in English only.

 ## Key advantages